 Loktak Lake - The Prime attraction of Manipur is the Loktak Lake, also known as the floating Lake.
-This freshwater lake situated in Moirag about 45 Km from capital Imphal.
-The beautiful and large lake is said to have covered the entire valley at one point of time.
+This freshwater lake is situated in Moirag about 45 Km from the capital Imphal.
+The beautiful and large lake is said to have covered the entire valley at one point in time.
 This is home to the unique shanghai deer.
 There are circular floating land formations in the lake where farming takes place.
 There are floating huts (called Phumsum) where farmers and fishermen live.
 Boating on the Lake is a lifetime experience for tourists.

-Shirui Village - Shirui is a small village of approx 500 people Located in Ukhrul district.
+Shirui Village - Shirui is a small village of approx 500 people Located in the Ukhrul district.
 It is famous for the rare Shiroi Lily flower which is grown in the Shirui village in the month of May to June.
 Villagers celebrate the Shiroi Lilly festival every year.
-Adventure lovers can trek for Shirui peak and enjoy the magic of Nature, the valley covered like Green Carpet.
+Adventure lovers can trek to Shirui peak and enjoy the magic of Nature, the valley covered like Green Carpet.
 People will be overwhelmed by untouched Nature.

 Imphal Imphal is the capital of the North-Eastern state of Manipur.
 It is also the most important tourist destination in the state.
 Imphal lies in the central part of the state.
 The Imphal river flows through the city.
 Imphal is a mix of culture, ... [+]